pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 Most of the metrics under the Memory Bound identify which level of the memory hierarchy from the L1 cache to main memory is the bottleneck.
 A hotspot bounded at a given level indicates that most of the data was being retrieved from that cache or memory-level.
 Optimizations should focus on moving data closer to the core.
 Level-3 TMA shows that PTMalloc was bottlenecked by DRAM Bound.
 On the other hand, JeMalloc was bottlenecked by L1 Bound – JeMalloc moved data closer to the core, and thus faster execution.

 Let's look at Intel® VTune Profiler ITT trace.
-In the example script, we've annotated each *step_x* of the inference loop.
+In the example script, we have annotated each *step_x* of the inference loop.

 .. figure:: /_static/img/torchserve-ipex-images-2/6.png
    :width: 100%